marina601/iFitness/README.md

 -   All content was written by the developer.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)
+-   Color pallet for the site was found [here](https://www.fabmood.com/inspiration/blue-teal-yellow-glow-color-palette-autumn-color-inspiration/)

 ### Media